mrizaln/madbfs/README.md

                              (useful for debugging the server)
     --adb-only             don't launch server and don't try to connect --no-cache             don't use data caching
+    --push-server          push the server binary to your device

 Options for libfuse:
     -h   --help            print help